BillRaymond/agile-in-action-podcast-repo/_posts/2022-07-26-the-leader-s-mindset-required-for-organizational-agility.md

 ## Full Transcription

 Bill Raymond: Hi and welcome to the podcast.
-Today, I'm joined by Dr. Thomas Grisham - agilist, consultant and author.
+Today, I'm joined by Dr. Thomas Grisham - agilist, consultant, and author.
 Hi Thomas, how are you today?

 Thomas Grisham: Doing fine, Bill.
 How are you?